fchambon/azurevirtualdesktop/README.md

 **Host Pool**: Deploys a host pool, which consists of one or more virtual machines running Windows 11 Multisession 22H2.
 These virtual machines serve as the desktops for end-users.

-**Identity & Management**: Sessions Hosts are Microsoft Entra Id Joined and automatically registered in Microsoft Intune
+**Identity & Management**: Sessions Hosts are Microsoft Entra Id Joined and automatically registered in Microsoft Intune.
+Session hosts also have the Azure Monitor Agent (AMA) extension installed for monitoring purposes.

 **Dedicated VNET**: Creates a dedicated virtual network (VNET) for the AVD environment, ensuring network isolation and security.